xonotic/xonotic/Docs/faq.md

 The most likely reason Xonotic won't start is that you've accidentally launched the dedicated server (e.g. `xonotic-linux64-dedicated`) which runs silently in the background.
 It shares a lockfile (`~/.xonotic/lock`) with the normal executable and prevents it from launching.
 Kill any processes which have xonotic in the name (you might also need to remove the lockfile manually) and try again.

-Use the executables with sdl or glx in their name to launch Xonotic.
+Use the executable or script with "sdl" in the name to launch Xonotic.

 ## I can't launch Xonotic on macOS Sierra or later